-9.2 Registration of Operations, New Type-2 enums, and new Semantic Elements
+9.3 Registration of New Operations and Semantic Elements

-Proposals for registration or extension of a standard to include new operations, type-2 enums, objects or semantic elements for existing groups shall adhere to the following process:
+Proposals for registration or extension of a standard to include new operations or semantic elements for existing groups shall adhere to the following process:

-- 5. Anyone can initiate a proposal by submitting a Technical Brief to the appropriate working group describing the registration or extension.
-The Technical Brief should be able to function as a complete, standalone technical description of the proposed extension with formal references to the relevant standard. - 6.
-After there is general agreement in the working group, the WG chair will issue a Last Call for comments on the proposal.
-Upon successful Last Call completion, the WG chair may either issue a Call for Objection on the pwg-announce mailing list or continue with PWG Formal Approval for a Technical Brief. - 7.
-To make the existence and status of the approved Technical Brief clear to PWG participants and others, the WG chair will ensure that approved registrations are documented in the following working group directory:
+- Anyone can initiate a proposal by submitting a Technical Brief to the appropriate Working Group describing the registration or extension.
+The Technical Brief should be able to function as a complete, standalone technical description of the proposed extension with formal references to the relevant standard. - After there is general agreement in the Working Group, the Working Group Chair will issue a Last Call for comments on the proposal.
+Upon successful Last Call completion, the Working Group Chair may issue a Call for Objection on the pwg-announce mailing list or continue with PWG Formal Approval for a Technical Brief.

+3. To make the existence and status of the approved Technical Brief clear to PWG participants and others, the Working Group Chair will ensure that approved registrations are documented in the following Working Group directory: